alex997011/Cypress-CcucumberProject/README.md

 In the Cypress Test Runner:

-   -Choose "E2E Testing"
+   - Choose "E2E Testing"
-   -Select your preferred browser
+   - Select your preferred browser
-   -Click on any spec file to run the tests
+   - Click on any spec file to run the tests

 ## 📊 Generating Allure Reports